CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 ========================================= 1 passed in 0.00s =========================================
 ```

-We see our string (`Test Starting!`) is printed to the string from our fixture, even though we did not directly request the fixture.
-Note, while not necessary, you are allowed to directly request an `autouse` fixture.
+We see our string `Test Starting!` is printed from our fixture even though we did not specifically request the fixture.
+Note, you are allowed to directly request `autouse` fixtures.

-Another useful feature of fixtures is sharing state.
-In many cases, we have a fixture that provides the same value(s) for multiple tests.
-This data that the fixture provides may be expensive to compute, so we would like to re-use it if possible.
+Another useful feature of fixtures is shared state.
+We often have a fixture that provides the same value(s) to multiple tests.
+The data our fixture provides may be expensive to compute, so ideally we would like to re-use the results.
 We can do just this by setting the `scope` in the fixture decorator.

 `scope` tells `pytest` when it should invoke a fixture.
 The valid scopes are: